 | Week 9–12 | Hire editorial lead or agency for scale | Head of Content | 40 posts/month, QA workflow |

-| Review & optimize | Monthly performance review and playbook update | Analytics Lead | Updated templates, scaling checklist |
+| Review & | Monthly performance review and playbook update | Analytics Lead | Updated templates, scaling checklist |

 Understanding these iteration and scaling mechanics helps teams move from ad-hoc content pushes to a predictable, test-driven growth engine.
 When implemented correctly, this approach reduces overhead and lets creators focus on high-impact work.

-– Automate repetitive steps to recover hours per piece. – Standardize templates to preserve messaging while scaling formats. – Assign clear ownership so versions and metrics don’t get lost.
+- Assign clear ownership so versions and metrics don’t get lost.

 For a concrete next step, map one high-value piece of content and build a simple template to produce three outputs in a single workflow; measure engagement after two releases and iterate.
-To streamline this process, platforms like Automate your repurposing workflow with Scaleblogger can accelerate template-driven exports and captioning for teams looking to scale without added headcount.
+To this process, platforms like Automate your repurposing workflow with Scaleblogger can accelerate template-driven exports and captioning for teams looking to scale without added headcount.
 Start with one content type, automate the repetitive work, and use the freed capacity to test higher-impact creative.